 Do I really need a fence permit?

-As a general rule, adding outdoor structures, like a fence, requires a permit, but the real answer depends upon the codes, zoning and regulations of where you live.
-The codes and regulations established by your city, town or county will let you know exactly what type of fence requires a construction permit and what doesn’t.
-Some agencies also require a permit for repair or replacement of an existing fence.
-The specific rules and regulations will vary depend upon where you live, what type of community your home is situated in, what type of fence you want to build and if you are adding any special features.
-For example, if you live in a rural area, adding a barbed wire fence may be an easier approval compared with adding a barbed wire fence in the city.
+As a general rule, adding outdoor structures, like a fence, requires a permit, but the real answer depends upon the codes, zoning, and regulations of where you live.
+The codes and regulations established by your city, town, or county will let you know exactly what types of fences require a construction permit and what don’t.
+Some agencies also require a permit for the repair or replacement of an existing fence.
+The specific rules and regulations will vary depending upon where you live, what type of community your home is situated in, what type of fence you want to build, and if you are adding any special features.
+For example, if you live in a rural area, adding a barbed wire fence may be an easier approval compared with adding a barbed-wire fence in the city.
 Additionally, if you live in a neighborhood of shared fences, your neighbor’s approval may be part of the permitting process.

 According to Find Law, “most fencing laws limit the height of artificial fences in residential areas to four feet in front yards and six feet in backyards.
 Local ordinances set by cities and counties, and sometimes subdivision rules called Covenants, Conditions, and Restrictions (CC&Rs), regulate fencing.”
 In other words, before buying your fencing materials and other supplies, you’ll want to check with your local government agency, CC&R or neighborhood association to make sure your design matches the permitting rules.
 Once you’ve settled on the appropriate design, or know what changes you are making to your fence, your permit may be filed.
 If your fence is shared with a neighbor, you may be required to receive written approval from that neighbor.
 Again, the permitting office will let you know exactly what type of information is required in order to receive the building permit.

 Can I file a permit on my own?